Karen Ramirez

-Karen Ramírez (born 21 November 1971 in North London) is an English female dance music singer.
+Karen Ramirez (born 21 November 1971 in North London) is a British female dance music singer.
 At the age of six, Ramirez moved to Trinidad and Tobago and lived there for some time, before returning to London and entering university.
-In 1998, she had a No. 1 hit single on the U.S. Hot Dance Club Play chart and a No. 8 hit on the UK Singles Chart with her cover version of Everything but the Girl's "I Didn't Know I Was Looking for Love", under the simpler title of "Looking for Love".
+In 1998, she had a No. 1 hit single on the U.S. Hot Dance Club Play chart and a No. 8 hit on the UK Singles Chart with her cover version of Everything but the Girl's "I Didn't Know I Was Looking for Love," under the simpler title of "Looking for Love."

-Her second album, entitled Bees in the Trees, was released exclusively on iTunes in May 2006.
+Her second album, Bees in the Trees, was released exclusively on iTunes in May 2006.